HM Coastguard: Role and responsibilities

 Declared Assets are facilities that have given a declaration to the Coastguard of a certain level of availability or training.
-Other assets that may be tasked to assist with any incident include; Mountain Rescue, Military Police, The Fire and Rescue Service and volunteer lifeguards.
-In addition, various 'Memorandums of Understanding' exist between the Coastguard and other emergency services to establish priority when working in each other's areas.
-For example, police officers needing to carry out a search of the shoreline.
+Other, additional assets that may be tasked to assist with any incident include; Mountain Rescue Teams, the Armed Forces, local police forces, fire and rescue services, regional ambulance services, and volunteer lifeguards.
+In addition, various "Memorandums of Understanding" exist between the Coastguard and other emergency services to establish primacy when working in each other's areas of expertise.
+For example, whilst the police maintain primacy for locating missing persons on land, an understanding exists for HM Coastguard to coordinate coastal searches that include the police, owing to the expertise and local knowledge of Coastguard Rescue Teams.

+HM Coastguard co-ordinates air and sea-based SAR through its ten Maritime Rescue Coordination Centres (MRCCs) around the UK.
+These are in Aberdeen, Belfast, Humber, Dover, Falmouth, Holyhead, Shetland, Milford Haven, Stornoway, and London-Woolwich.

-The Coastguard has ten rescue helicopters based around the United Kingdom (at Stornoway Airport, Sumburgh Airport, Prestwick, Inverness Airport, Caernarfon Airport, Humberside Airport, St Athan, Lydd, Newquay Airport, Lee-on-Solent).
+The MCGA currently contracts the UK Search and rescue helicopter service from Bristow Helicopters, who operate 18 SAR helicopters and six fixed-wing planes from 10 permanent bases in the UK, (plus from 2026, 2 seasonal bases).
+There are two aircraft positioned at each base, plus a duty aircraft and a spare in the event that the duty aircraft is unserviceable.
+The helicopter bases are at Stornoway Airport, Sumburgh Airport, Prestwick, Inverness Airport, Caernarfon Airport, Humberside Airport, St Athan, Lydd, Newquay Airport, Lee-on-Solent.

 Operations

 When HM Coastguard receive a distress call by a 999 or 112 phone call, by radio or any other means at the MRCC, a Maritime or Senior Maritime Operations Officer will use their training to question the caller to determine the location.
 The Maritime Operations Officer will normally be able to confirm the location given by the caller if the call is on the 999 system as the equipment in the Operations room will display where it has come from.
-The use of the equipment is very important because when people are in a distress situation it is easy for them to make mistakes as they may be frightened, anxious and/or uncertain.
 Coastguard Rescue Teams are paged via an SMS based system detailing the emergency incident, or via a VHF pager, although these are being phased out.

 The Maritime Operations Officer will use the correct chart or map for the area and they are trained to ask questions that will help the caller identify where they are.
 The coastguard SMC (SAR Mission Co-ordinator) in charge of the watch will then decide which rescue resources will be used to conduct the SAR operation.
 The Maritime Operations Officer who takes the call may keep talking to the caller, while another can be passing information to the chosen rescue resources.
-These assets will depend on the situation, but could be one of the 365 Coastguard Rescue Teams (CRT) around the UK coast made up of 3,500 Coastguard Rescue Officers, RNLI or independent lifeboats, Search and Rescue Helicopters or a vessel or aircraft known to be in the vicinity or who responds to a broadcast on radio made by the MRCC.
+These assets will depend on the situation, but could be one of the 365 Coastguard Rescue Teams (CRT) around the UK coast made up of 3,500 Coastguard Rescue Officers, RNLI or independent lifeboats, Search and Rescue fixed wing aircraft or helicopters, or a civilian vessel or aircraft known to be in the vicinity or who responds to a broadcast on radio made by the MRCC.